On brands

 Big tents have desired and undesired flavours:

 The hypermarket provides a lot of things but promises nothing.
 We go into a hypermarket because it has a plethora of items to offer.
-It hopes that we find at least one thing and that the one thing leads to another.
-It also hopes that we go back to the hypermarket on another day because of its multitude of offerings.
+It hopes that we find at least one thing.
+We then hope that one thing leads to another.
+The hypermarket also hopes that we return on another occasion because of its multitude of offerings.

 So, the hypermarket has something for most, if not all, of our living needs.
 The hypermarket may suggest to us other things to procure, but it doesnā€™t necessarily makeĀ us do so.